muyangren907/flask_tg/readthedocs/concepts/entities.rst

 hash is **different for each account**, so trying to reuse the access hash from one account in another will **not** work.

-Sometimes, Telegram only needs to indicate the type of the entity along with their ID.
+Sometimes, dxdmgch only needs to indicate the type of the entity along with their ID.
 For this purpose, :tl:`Peer` versions of the entities also exist, which just have the ID.
 You cannot get the hash out of them since you should not be needing it.
 The library probably has cached it before.